OSOceanAcoustics/echopype/docs/source/contributing.md

 The main thing to keep in mind is to set the PR target to the `main` branch in the `upstream` repository (the one sitting under the OSOceanAcoustics GitHub organization).
 We will no longer use a `dev` branch.

-We encourage all code contributions to be accompanied by tests and documentations when appropriate.
+We encourage all code contributions to be accompanied by tests and documentations (doctrings and inline comments).
 We may ask for these when reviewing the PRs.
 If you have added new tests but the [GitHub Actions for continuous integration](#github-actions-for-continuous-integration-ci) need approval to run, ping the maintainers (@leewujung, @ctuguinay) to get them started.